 IX.
 Revocation of a Practitioner’s DEA Registration.

 A recent amendment to the law (called the Ensuring Patient Access and Effective Drug Enforcement Act of 2016) now allows recipients of an Order to Show Cause (except those also receiving an Immediate Suspension Order) to submit a Corrective Action Plan.
-A Corrective Action Plan provides an opportunity for the registrant to demonstrate remedial actions contemplated or taken, and requests DEA to discontinue the Order to Show Cause proceedings.
+A Corrective Action Plan provides an opportunity for the registrants to demonstrate remedial actions contemplated or taken, and requests DEA to discontinue the Order to Show Cause proceedings.
 What should be discussed or admitted in a Corrective Action Plan, as well when it should be submitted (the law is unclear), is a decision that likely should be made after seeking advice from an experienced attorney.

 X. What is a DEA Registration Corrective Action Plan?